TritonSE-Workshops/tse-linux-workshop/README.md

 scheme.
 Right now, your .Xresources file does not exist, so urxvt just defaults to its most primitive settings.

 Let's give urxvt some better colors and a font overhaul.
+We'll also remove the ugly vertical scrollbar on the left and fix up some other scrolling properties.

 Run the following command to fetch a better .Xresources for URxvt:

 ```
 curl -sL https://bit.ly/2WULIEs > .Xresources